Teen optimistic about future after suffering cardiac arrest

 Since the incident, Sherry, Terry and their two other children have been checked for HCM and none of them have the condition.

-They are not quite sure if Victoria was born with the condition or if it was a mutation that developed over time but Sherry and Terry continued to express the importance of seeing a cardiologist regularly.
+They are not sure if Victoria was born with it or if it was a mutation that developed over time, but Sherry and Terry continued to express the importance of seeing a cardiologist regularly.

 Copyright 2017 WECT.
 All rights reserved.